 Koreans are one of the most rapidly growing ethnic groups in Orange County and the second largest Asian community here.
 Though overshadowed by the larger Korean population in Los Angeles County, Orange County houses the second largest Korean population of any county in the nation.
 In general, the Korean population in Orange County is not made up of recent immigrants with most having lived in the United States for 15 years or more.
-(Profiles of the Korean American Community, California State University, Fullerton, Children and Families Commission of Orange County, and Korean Community Services 2008)
+(Profiles of the Korean American Community, California State University, Fullerton, Children and Families Commission of Orange County, and Korean Community Services 2008).

 According to the Census 2000 Summary File, there were 55,573 Koreans in Orange County comprising 14.4% of the Asian population and 2% of the total population of Orange County.
-The 2007 American Community Survey 1-Year Estimates shows that there were 82,785 Korean in Orange County comprising 17.2% of the Asian population and 2.8% of the total population of Orange County.
+The Census 2010 Demographic Profile Data shows that there are 87,697 Koreans in Orange County comprising 16.3% of the Asian population and 2.9% of the total population of Orange County.

-During a seven year period from 2000 to 2007, the growth rate of the Korean population in Orange County was 49% ranking the highest among Asian communities and almost doubling the average growth ratio of all other Asian populations combined.
+The growth rate of the Korean population in Orange County between 2000 and 2010 was 57.8%, ranking the highest among Asian communities.